Flat Roof Replacement Considerations

 Cost is a very important factor when deciding on a roof system replacement versus a roof repair.
 Most building owners look at building maintenance expense as something that can be expressed and evaluated over time (in cost per year).
 In order to determine cost per year, you must know (approximately) how long something will last.
 For this example, let's say a new roof system will cost $50,000 and has a projected lifespan of 25 years.
 Now let's say that it will cost $14,000 to repair the same roof and the projected lifespan of the repair is 7 years.
 Not factoring inflation into the calculation, both scenarios will yield exactly the same cost of $2,000 per year.
 In this example, the option requiring the least amount of capital would most likely be desirable.
 This simple equation can help building owners determine which option will produce the lowest cost per year and will usually help them decide which option makes the most sense for their unique situation.

 "To tear off or not to tear off", this is a question that can usually only be answered by first considering all of the other topics discussed above.
 In some cases the decision to remove the existing roof system (tear off) may be an easy one.
 Roof systems saturated with water, multiple existing roof systems or extreme structural deficiencies are scenarios which almost always result in the complete removal of the old system(s).
 Other scenarios may yield many other options which do not require the removal of the existing roof system.
 If you have more than one existing roof system you will need to remove at least one system before installing the new system (a total of two roof systems are permitted at any given time).
 Removing only one system can be feasible if the existing system is a single-ply membrane type system (EPDM, TPO or PVC).
 Built-up (BUR) and modified bitumen systems are not usually good candidates for removal in single layers.
 If you are installing a new single-ply membrane system over an existing single-ply membrane system, the old membrane (EPDM, TPO or PVC) should be removed first.
-This is especially true if additional insulation is being installed since the old membrane can become an unwanted vapor barrier.

 After all of the other things taken into consideration when replacing your flat roof system, the type of system you choose may be the easiest part of the process.
 Single-ply membrane systems can be broken down into three main categories: Mechanically Fastened, Fully Adhered and Ballasted.
 Here are a few general guidelines: Ballasted systems are the most cost effective if there are no weight load restrictions and high wind speed is not an issue.
 Mechanically fastened systems are the most economical when weight load is an issue and medium to high wind speeds are encountered.
 Fully adhered systems are typically the most expensive but perform very well over time and can handle extremely high wind speeds with the proper insulation attachment.
 The following chart highlights some of the differences between the three systems: